– Train with the Best!

 How: Deals with the actual implementation.
 How are we going to test, improve, and implement it?

-Enterprises like Airbnb, Netflix, and Square have all been fully innovated within the framework of this format.
+Enterprises like Airbnb, Netflix, and Square have all been fully innovated within the framework of this format—proving the power of questions book is not just theory but a practical model for innovation.

 In summary